 For the 30-day forecast, the natural streamflows, Q1 and Q2 at ST10 and ST45, were obtained using the average and minimum of the four ensembles in the NWM forecast, respectively.
 The plant's effluent nitrate-N concentration was set to 13.6 mg/L as N (N2), the last 7-day average from the date of model run.
 Upper and lower values for the effluent nitrate concentrations, i.e. N1 and N3, were set to 0.75 and 1.25 of N2, respectively.
 The WRF effluent discharge D1 was taken from the projections for September and October (Table 1).
 To simulate higher than projected discharge conditions, D2 was set to 149,524 m3/day (39.5 mgd) which is approximately 15% higher than average D1 for the year.
-Due to unavailability of the projected withdrawals from the WTP for 2018, W1 for the forecast was taken from the average monthly withdrawals in the last 5 years, i.e. 2013–2017 (Table A3).
+Due to unavailability of the projected withdrawals from the WTP for 2018, W1 for the forecast was taken from the average monthly withdrawals in the last 5 years, i.e. 2013–2017 (Table A3, available with the online version of this paper).
 Finally, W2 was set to the safe yield of the reservoir, i.e. 299,048 m3/day (79 mgd), to simulate the highest possible withdrawals from the reservoir.

 Low-flow frequency analysis (Gustard & Demuth 2009) was carried out to develop the streamflows during the drought conditions simulated in the 90-day forecast.
 A 10-year return period (T) is used for this analysis, which is considered as an acceptable standard to calculate drought conditions.
 For instance, a commonly used term ‘7Q10’ in low-flow analysis represents the minimum 7-day flow expected to occur every 10 years.
 Historical daily flow data from USGS (US Geological Survey) and the OWML databases were obtained for ST10 and ST45 from 1968 and 1973 onwards, respectively.
 First, an n-day (where n = duration) centered moving average is passed through the daily data to calculate the time series for the duration of 7, 15, 30, 60, 90, and 180 days.
 Annual minima were then derived for each duration by selecting the lowest flow every year.
 A CDF was developed using the yearly minimum flows and low flows were then calculated by selecting the exceedance probability (p) of 0.1 (T = 1/p) on the CDF (Figure 7).
 Low flows for 90Q10 were selected corresponding to the forecast duration of 90 days.
 Using these flows, UOSA contribution for 90-day forecast would remain close to 62.5% of the total reservoir inflows.
 For effluent nitrates, N2 was set to 10 mg/L based on the average effluent nitrate concentration from October to January (Table 1).
 N2 and N3 were set at 7.5 mg/L and 12.5 mg/L, respectively.
 Discharge and withdrawal scenarios were set similar to 30-day forecast.

-The forecasted bottom-layer water temperature profiles are shown in Figure A4.
+The forecasted bottom-layer water temperature profiles are shown in Figure A4 (available online).
 The predicted values are consistent with the observed water temperatures during the forecasted months and therefore indicate an acceptable model performance.
 The nitrate profiles were outputted for the middle layer (Figure 8), which is around the same level from where most of the water is withdrawn by the WTP.
 These results are for the streamflows in Q1 scenario followed by 90Q10 drought flows (there was no significant difference between the output from Q1 and Q2).
 The model run showed no significant change in the nitrate during the 30-day forecast (shown with green background) and concentrations remained well below 1 mg/L. NWM predicted relatively higher streamflow for the 30 days which reduced the UOSA contribution to the total inflows to the reservoir to around 11% on average.
 The dilution caused by the higher streamflows kept the nitrate levels below 3 mg/L at ST45 during all the N scenarios.
 Additionally, the reservoir denitrification capacity remained significantly high during September due to relatively higher water temperatures causing low nitrate concentrations.

 For D1W1 (Figure 8(a)), the nitrate concentrations at RE02 reached a maximum of 1.7, 2.3, and 2.9 mg/L for N1, N2, and N3, respectively, at the end the forecast.
 A drawdown of 0.63 m (2.1 ft) in the pool elevation was simulated by the model due to higher WTP withdrawals compared to the total inflows to the reservoir on average.
 Although D2W1 (Figure 8(b)) scenarios were simulated with higher effluent discharge corresponding to 15% additional nitrate-N load to the reservoir, the results did not show any significant changes in nitrate concentrations compared to D1W1.
 This can be attributed to the lower drawdown in this scenario (0.4 m) due to higher WRF contribution.
-The relatively higher HRT in this scenario is counteracting the effect of higher nitrate loads.
+The relatively higher hydraulic residence time (HRT) in this scenario is counteracting the effect of higher nitrate loads.
 This signifies that in severe drought conditions, the higher WRF effluent flows would actually be beneficial for the reservoir, delaying the increase in nitrate levels at RE02 due to higher HRT.
 In both D1W2 and D2W2 scenarios (Figure 8(c) and 8(d), respectively), the nitrates at RE02 increased faster when the withdrawal was increased from W1 to W2 (299,048 m3/day).
 A higher effluent nitrate-N from UOSA (N3 = 12.5 mg/L Nitrate-N) resulted in 3 mg/L nitrates at RE02 after approximately 79 days.
 Again, the main reason was higher drawdowns, 1.5 m and 1.25 m for D1W2 and D2W2, respectively, which essentially lowered the capacity of the reservoir to resist change.

 The nitrate levels shown in the above results remained under the WQO limit in all the 12 scenarios.
 This would indicate that an extended winter drought based on 90Q10 is not going to adversely affect the reservoir.
 However, it must be noted that these results are based on a single model output where the boundary conditions were highly conducive for such favorable results.
 Due to higher than average precipitation in summer and early fall of 2018, the reservoir was already at full pool at the start of the 90-day forecast.
 The starting HRT of the reservoir was calculated to be approximately 120 days based on the withdrawal at the time.
 In addition, the background concentrations were significantly low (∼0.5 mg/L).
 Even at the lower denitrifying capacities of the reservoir during the winter months, the higher HRT provided better resiliency against any abrupt increase in nitrate at RE02.
 The relatively higher simulated nitrate concentrations for scenarios involving W2 are only because of the reduction in HRT due to higher drawdown caused by more withdrawals.